American lion: Initial discovery and North American fossils

-The first specimen now assigned to Panthera atrox was collected in the 1830s and placed in the collection of by William Henry Huntingtion Esquire, who announced their discovery to the American Philosophical Society on April 1, 1836 and placed with other fossils from Huntington's collection in the Academy of Natural Sciences in Philadelphia.
-The specimen had been collected in ravines in Natchez, Mississippi and that were dated to the Pleistocene and the specimen consisted only of a partial left mandible with 3 molars and a partial canine.
-The fossils didn't get proper description until in 1853, Joseph Leidy named the fragmentary specimen (ANSP 12546), Felis atrox ("savage cat") Leidy named another species seen as synonymous with P. atrox in 1873, Felis imperialis ("imperial cat"), based on a mandible fragment from Pleistocene gravels in Livermore Valley, California.
+The first specimen now assigned to Panthera atrox was collected in the 1830s by William Henry Huntington, Esq., who announced his discovery to the American Philosophical Society on April 1, 1836 and placed it with other fossils from Huntington's collection in the Academy of Natural Sciences in Philadelphia.
+The specimen had been collected in ravines in Natchez, Mississippi that were dated to the Pleistocene; the specimen consisted only of a partial left mandible with 3 molars and a partial canine.
+The fossils did not get a proper description until 1853 when Joseph Leidy named the fragmentary specimen (ANSP 12546) Felis atrox ("savage cat").
+Leidy named another species in 1873, Felis imperialis, based on a mandible fragment from Pleistocene gravels in Livermore Valley, California.
+F. imperialis however is considered a junior synonym of Panthera atrox.
+A replica of the jaw of the first American lion specimen to be discovered can be seen in the hand of a statue of famous paleontologist Joseph Leidy, currently standing outside the Academy of Natural Sciences in Philadelphia.

 Few additional discoveries came until 1907, when the American Museum of Natural History and College, Alaska collected several Panthera atrox skulls in a locality originally found in 1803 by gold miners in Kotzebue, Alaska.
 The skulls were referred to a new subspecies of Felis (Panthera) atrox in 1930, Felis atrox "alaskensis".
-Despite this, the species didn’t get a proper description and is now seen as a nomen nudum synonymous with Panthera atrox.
-Further south in Rancho La Brea, California, a large Felid skull was excavated and later described in 1909 by John C. Merriam, who referred it to a new subspecies of Felis atrox, Felis atrox bebbi.
+Despite this, the species did not get a proper description and is now seen as a nomen nudum synonymous with Panthera atrox.
+Further south in Rancho La Brea, California, a large felid skull was excavated and later described in 1909 by John C. Merriam, who referred it to a new subspecies of Felis atrox, Felis atrox bebbi.
 The subspecies is synonymous with Panthera atrox.